Developer Guide

 - Should work on any mainstream OS as long as it has Java

-or above installed. - Should work without requiring an installer.
+11or above installed. - Should work without requiring an installer.

 - The system should work on a 64-bit environment.